-The detectors were radiation-damaged with the 12 GeV protons in the EP1A beamline of the 12 GeV Proton Synchrotron at KEK [8].
+The detectors were irradiated with 12 GeV protons in the EP1A beamline of the 12 GeV Proton Synchrotron at KEK [8].
 The irradiation used the setup being developed for irradiations in the past [9].
-The thermo-box stored the detectors and kept the temperature inside at -5 °C in average.
+The thermo-box stored the detectors and kept the temperature inside at -5 °C on average.

-The nominal beam size was 61 mm full-width-half-maximum (FWHM) in horizontal and 26 mm FWHM in vertical.
+The nominal beam size was 61 mm full-width-half-maximum (FWHM) in the horizontal and 26 mm FWHM in the vertical.
 In order to cover the 6 cm x 6 cm detector area uniformly, the thermo-box was moved.
 The total intensity was counted with a secondary emission chamber (SEC) and triggered the stage movement.
-The absolute fluence was estimated from the activation of 1 cm x 1 cm Aluminium foils in 5 x 5 matrix attached at the detector position.
+The absolute fluence was estimated from the activation of 1 cm x 1 cm Aluminium foils in a 5 x 5 matrix attached at the detector position.

-In the run, there was a change of beam size, which invalidated our calculation of the uniformity.
-With a correction to the movement, we could only achieve the fluence uniformity of $\pm 16\%$ at the maximum and the minimum relative to the average in the readout region.
-The fluence variation in positions is shown in Figure 1.
-At the centre of the detector, the fluence was 4.2×10^{14} protons/cm2, with an error of 10% which was dominated by the error of the cross section.
+In the run, there was a change of beam size which invalidated our calculation of the uniformity.
+With a correction to the movement, we could only achieve a fluence uniformity of $\pm 16\%$ at the maximum and minimum relative to the average in the readout region.
+The fluence variation with positions is shown in Figure 1.
+At the centre of the detector, the fluence was 4.2×10^{14} protons/cm2, with an error of 10% which was dominated by the error in the cross section.
 In the subsequent beamtest, the readout region was set in the middle of the detector with an area of 2 cm x 2 cm horizontally and vertically.
-The detectors were kept cold, at -5 °C in average in the beamline, and stored at 0 °C after extraction.
+The detectors were kept cold, at -5 °C on average in the beamline, and stored at 0 °C after extraction.

 Figure 1: Proton fluence in the detector.
-The horizontal axis, x, is the position across the strips, the direction of the width, and the parameter, y, is the position along the strip, the direction of the length, in the unit of cm.
+The horizontal axis, x, is the position perpendicular to the strips and the parameter, y, is the position along the strip, in units of cm.

-Before the beamtest, the radiation-damaged detectors were warmed up, for 5 days in the room temperature because of the beamtest preparation and for 7 days at 28 °C, in order to anneal the damage and to include the warm-up for maintenance in the real experiment.
-The full-depletion voltage would have increased by about 20% above the minimum full-depletion voltage.
+Before the beamtest, the irradiated detectors were warmed up for 5 days at room temperature because of the beamtest preparation and for 7 days at 28 °C in order to anneal the damage and to simulate the effects of the warm-up for maintenance in the real experiment.
+We have calculated that the full-depletion voltage will have increased by about 20% above the minimum fulldepletion voltage.

 The annealing and the anti-annealing of the full-depletion voltage was experimentally parameterized by H. Ziock [10].
-Because of the different time-dependence of the annealing and the anti-annealing effects, the full-depletion voltage first decreases and then increases.
+Because of the different time dependence of the annealing and the anti-annealing effects, the full-depletion voltage first decreases and then increases.
 The change of the full-depletion voltage in time can be expressed by scaling the time with the characteristic time to reach the minimum, the time of minima.
-The temperature dependence of the time of minima is shown in the bottom figure of Figure 2 and the full-depletion voltage at a fluence of 1×10^{14} p/cm2 is shown in the top figure of Figure 2.
-The full-depletion voltage is parameterized to be linear to the fluence.
+The temperature dependence of this time is shown in the bottom figure of Figure 2 and the full-depletion voltage at a fluence of 1×10^{14} p/cm2 is shown in the top figure of Figure 2.
+The full-depletion voltage is parameterized to be linear with the fluence.